-Master International and European Law: International Trade and Investment Law (LLM)
+Master (track) International and European Law: International Trade and Investment Law (LLM)

 - LLM International and European law